The Rolex Day-Date - King of Versatility

 King of Versatility

 The Bulang and Sons way is to mix it up, style it up and go our own way.
 Founder Bernhard Bulang often refers to what he calls “pleasant friction”, in essence the juxtaposition of two styles.
 In the case of the Day-Date, this can mean a cool rugged vintage leather strap with selvedge denim and M-65 jacket for weekends.
 Or how about putting your 1803 on an Elegant range strap with subtle side stitching, paired with a cashmere John Smedley cardigan for supper at your favourite restaurant?
-To take it tp another level, what could be better by the pool than a cool 20mm striped nylon nato strap on your DD whilst you sip a mojito!
+To take it tp another level, what could be better by the pool than a cool 20mm striped nylon single-pass strap on your DD whilst you sip a mojito!

 The Rolex Day-Date - King of Versatility

 For sure still our favorite Day-Date Combo.
-Grey Wide Boy Dial, Gold case and funky nato suede Camo strap.
+Grey Wide Boy Dial, Gold case and funky single-pass suede Camo strap.
 Wear it just as you enjoy it.
-Either with a gold President bracelet, some classic alligator strap, sporty leather, rugged or just on a nylon nato.
+Either with a gold President bracelet, some classic alligator strap, sporty leather, rugged or just on a nylon single-pass.
 That watch can handle it all and it’s so much fun to down-dress them and change again.
 We don’t need to bling… just wear them for great fun.

 The Rolex Day-Date - King of VersatilityThe Wide Boy dial adds so much coolness and sporty looks to the watch.